 (9:53) And a certain woman threw an upper millstone on Abimelech’s head and crushed his skull.
 54 Then he called quickly to the young man his armor-bearer and said to him, "Draw your sword and kill me, lest they say of me, 'A woman killed him.'"
 And his young man thrust him through, and he died.
 55And when the men of Israel saw that Abimelech was dead, everyone departed to his home.
 56 Thus God returned the evil of Abimelech, which he committed against his father in killing his seventy brothers.

-Cesare Borgia, the illegitimate son of the Pope, who crops up a lot in Machiavelli's The Prince, although a lot of what Machiavelli attributes to him was actually the work of his father...
+Cesare Borgia, the illegitimate son of Pope Alexander VI, who crops up a lot in Machiavelli's The Prince, although a lot of what Machiavelli attributes to him was actually the work of his father...

 Female version: Senna Wales, from Everworld, who is the daughter of a human man and the witch who apparently seduced him.
 Definitely illegitimate, and definitelyabastard.